 Got a Frankfurt airport layover?
 This post is for you!
 Last week my husband and I flew to Frankfurt with Lufthansa on a project.
 It was a crazy whirlwind of travel and due to events, we were only able to spend one night in Frankfurt and about 8 hours in the city proper.
-While researching things to do in Frankfurt in a day, I noticed that a LOT of flights around the world frequently use Frankfurt for layovers.
-Despite the popularity of this airport, I couldn’t find a concise list of things to do on a layover in Frankfurt and how to optimize time was the best was something I found a little hard to find, so I was inspired to share my own guide of Frankfurt layover things to do (instead of sitting in the airport!)
+While researching things to do on a short layover in Frankfurt, I noticed that a LOT of flights around the world frequently use Frankfurt for layovers.
+Despite the popularity of this airport, I couldn’t find a concise list of things to do on a 8 or 5 hour layover in Frankfurt and how to optimize time was the best was something I found a little hard to find, so I was inspired to share my own guide of Frankfurt layover things to do (instead of sitting in the airport!)

 TRANSPORTATION – GETTING INTO FRANKFURT